upasadena/interactive-cyoa-tutorial/docs/mechanics/words.md

 > Words can be changed when a choice is presssed, or in textfields by the
 > player, and be placed around in the text.

+!!! note

+    Having too many Words is a good way to make your CYOA sluggish.
+Don't go too heavy on the Words[^1].

 ## Words Menu
 To open the Words menu, simply go to **the Sidebar** → **Open Features** → **Words**.